-The Crohn's & Colitis Foundation hosts MyIBD Learning education programs both in person and virtually.
+Throughout 2022, the Crohn's & Colitis Foundation is hosting virtual, in person, and on demand MyIBD Learning education programs.

-Each program is created for patients and caregivers of all ages-whether newly diagnosed or living with these diseases for a long time.
+Each program is created for patients and caregivers of all ages-wherever they are in their patient journey, whether newly diagnosed or living with these diseases for a long time.